 Simply put, the performance review is a discussion between an employee and their supervisor.
 They assess the employee's performance over a period of time, recognize achievements and talk through areas for development and improvement.
 In theory this should be an easy and motivating discussion but in practice the review or appraisal has become one of the most hated parts of performance management.
 Often it's because team members feel the process is time-consuming and irrelevant to their actual career progression.
-Looking over the past 100 years or so of performance appraisals we can see where the classic review techniques developed and how organizations are reforming the performance review process for the future.
+Looking over the past 100 years or so of performance appraisals we can see where the classic review techniques developed and how organizations are reforming the employee performance review process for the future.